JonmarCorpuz/SecondBrain/Google Cloud/Cloud Deployment Manager.md

 # Cloud Deployment Manager Overview

-* Makes it relatively simple to deploy an application and resources in a repeatable process
+* Makes it relatively simple to deploy an application and resources in a repeatable process by allowing engineers to define configuration files that describe the resources that they would like to deploy

 # Cloud Deployment Manager Files